Contact dermatitis is a condition in which the skin becomes red, sore, or inflamed after direct contact with a substance.

 Emollients or moisturizers help keep the skin moist, and also help skin repair itself.
 They protect the skin from becoming inflamed again.
 They are a key part of preventing and treating contact dermatitis.

-In severe cases, corticosteroid pills may be needed.
-You will start them on a high dose, which is tapered gradually over about 12 days.
+In severe cases, you may need to take corticosteroid pills.
+Your doctor will start you on a high dose and your dose will be slowly reduced over about 12 days.
 You may also receive a corticosteroid shot.

 Wet dressings and soothing anti-itch (antipruritic) or drying lotions may be recommended to reduce other symptoms.

-Contact dermatitis usually clears up without complications in 2 or 3 weeks.
-However, it may return if the substance or material that caused it cannot be found or avoided.
+Contact dermatitis clears up without complications in 2 or 3 weeks in most cases.
+However, it may return if the substance that caused it cannot be found or avoided.

 Bacterial skin infections may occur.